Weakened Netanyahu's offer for unity government rebuffed by rival Gantz

 He told reporters he had not spoken to Netanyahu since Tuesday’s ballot and said: “Our relationship is with Israel”.

-Reporting by Jeffrey Heller and Dan Williams, Editing by Stephen Farrell and Raissa Kasolowsky
+Reporting by Jeffrey Heller and Dan Williams and Matt Spetalnick in Washington; Editing by Stephen Farrell, Raissa Kasolowsky and Hugh Lawson